appenz/macLLM/README.md

-# macLLM - Use Large Language Models (e.g. ChatGPT) with your Clipboard on macOS
+# macLLM - Use ChatGPT with your Clipboard

 This is a super simple python script that does the following:
 - It watches your clipboard for a trigger (default is the double at symbol, i.e. "@@")